The Backs

-The Backs is a picturesque area to the east of Queen's Road in the city of Cambridge, England, where several colleges of the University of Cambridge back on to the River Cam with their grounds covering both banks of the river.
+The Backs is an area to the east of Queen's Road in the city of Cambridge, England, where several colleges of the University of Cambridge back on to the River Cam with their grounds covering both banks of the river.

 In 2013, National Trust chairman Simon Jenkins included The Backs as one of his top ten views in England.

 The name

 The Backs appear as the horizontal green band in the middle left of this aerial photograph of Cambridge.